MaxM2067/raman-paleothermometer/CONTEXT.md

 - Full spectrum plot with:
   - Detected peak centers
   - Width lines at user-defined % height
-  - Voigt fitted curves when applicable
+  - Voigt fitted curves when applicable (including individual components and total sum for Voigt (5D))
   - Savitzky-Golay smoothing overlay
 - Independent charts for each tab
 - Chart.js based visualizations with hover tooltips and interactive legends